tranngocchau281005-byte/Quantitative-Finance-Risk-Management-Projects/README.md

 # Quantitative-Finance-and-Risk-Management-Projects
-# Quantitative Finance Projects

-A collection of quantitative finance projects completed as part of my coursework and self-study.
-These projects demonstrate applications of financial modeling, risk management, portfolio optimization, and quantitative analysis using Python and R.
+A collection of quantitative finance projects completed as part of my coursework.
+These projects demonstrate applications of risk management, quantitative analysis, portfolio optimization, and time series modeling using Python and R.
 ## Projects

 | Project | Description | Language | Report |